 There’s nothing quite like arriving at Machu Picchu on foot through the Sun Gate.
 It’s stunning to see the incredible Machu Picchu ruins, the mountains, and the Urubamba River valley spread out at your feet.

-Peru has 2 distinct seasons.
+Peru has two distinct seasons.
 The dry season starts in mid April and ends mid November.
-Rainy season takes full hold December – March.
-For obvious reasons, the dry season is the ideal time of year for trekking the Inca Trail.
-December to April: The rainy season starts in December, and continues to March.
-January and […]
+Rainy season takes full hold in mid December to mid March.
+For obvious reasons, the dry season or the shoulder seasons is the ideal time of year for trekking the Inca Trail.
+December to April: The rainy season starts in […]

 Without a doubt, trekking in the Peruvian Andes will allow you to see some of the most stunning beautiful landscapes in the world, bring you to remote villages with entirely unique cultures…and leave you, literally, breathless.
 All this beauty surrounding you is roughly somewhere between 9,000 and 16,000ft. above sea level; and chances are you […]